bappasahabapi/HealthSync/ProjectCommands.md

     - npx tsc --init
     - npx prisma init ||npx prisma init --db --output ../generated/prisma
     - after creating schema then migrate the schema `npx prisma migrate dev` then auto prisma client will be installl
+    - You may use prisma migrate reset to drop the development database.
+All data will be lost.
+        - ❯ `npx prisma migrate reset`
+    - To open the table in prisma : npx prisma studio

 Express:
     - npm install express -D